 WHY WE NEED A CHOICE BETWEEN

-TRADITIONAL MEDICARE AND PRIVATIZED
+TRADITIONAL MEDICARE AND

 AETNA MEDICARE ADVANTAGE

 In 2017 the State of Connecticut, to save money, shifted from a public Medicare + Supplemental Insurance plan to a privatized United Healthcare Medicare Advantage plan for state employee retirees.
 Aetna now has the contract.
+Both carriers have been heavily criticized for lack of choice of providers and excessive required preauthorizations and denials of services.

 “98 percent of providers–doctors, hospitals, nursing homes, and others–participate in traditional Medicare.”
 The much lower proportion of providers nationwide that accept Aetna Medicare Advantage is unknown or unpublished.